Smokeless tobacco: United States

 Males were more likely than females to have used smokeless tobacco in the past month.
 In 2014, 3.3 percent of people aged 12 or older (an estimated 8.7 million people) used smokeless tobacco in the past month.
 Past month smokeless tobacco use remained relatively stable between 2002 and 2014.
 Past month smokeless tobacco use between 2002 and 2014 was mostly consistent among adults aged 26 or older.
 There was more variability in the percentages of young adults aged 18 to 25 and adolescents aged 12 to 17 who used smokeless tobacco between 2002 and 2014.
 Smokeless tobacco use for adolescents aged 12 to 17 was higher during the mid-2000s, but the 2014 estimates were closer to the lower levels seen in the early 2000s.
 In 2014, an estimated 1.0 million people aged 12 or older used smokeless tobacco for the first time in the past year; this represents 0.5 percent of people who had not previously used smokeless tobacco.
 Prevalence of smokeless tobacco types that contain areca nut is increasing in the Western Pacific.

 In 2016 about 2 of every 100 middle school students in the US (2.2%) reported current use of smokeless tobacco.
 In 2016 nearly 6 of every 100 high school students in the US (5.8%) reported current use of smokeless tobacco.
+Nearly a decade later the use of smokeless tobacco decreased significantly.
+In 2024, the National Youth Tobacco Survey reported current overall smokeless tobacco use of 1.2% among U.S. middle and high school students.
+In parallel, combustible cigarette use among U.S. students also fell substantially over the last decade.
+In 2014, current cigarette smoking was 9.2% among high school students and 2.5% among middle school students; by 2024 it declined to 1.7% (high school) and 1.1% (middle school) (overall 1.4% across all students).

+More recent studies, documenting tobacco use among adults, have also shown a decrease in the exclusive use of smokeless tobacco.
+In 2023 it reduced to 1.4%, whereas exclusive cigarette smoking declined to 7.9%.